SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Problem_after_OS_upgrade_to_win_2022.md

 - For the Netlogon issue, refer to the Microsoft article [Netlogon service does not keep settings](https://learn.microsoft.com/en-us/troubleshoot/windows-server/active-directory/netlogon-service-not-start-automatically)

+- For the IIS issue:

+  1. On the DMA server, open Server Manager, and make sure that IIS is enabled and that, in addition to the default selections, the *WebSockets* and *IIS 6 Management Compatibility* features are selected.
-- For the IIS issue, on the DMA server, go to `C:\Skyline DataMiner\Tools` and run *ConfigureIIS.bat*.
+  1. Go to `C:\Skyline DataMiner\Tools` and run *ConfigureIIS.bat*.

 ## Description